-PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & LATIN AMERICA
+PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & THE AMERICAS

-Tony Khawam was born in Aleppo, Syria, immigrated to the U.S. in 1977.
-He is a graduate from the School of Visual Arts in New York City and now lives and works in Miami.
+Tony Khawam immigrated to the U.S. in 1977.
+He is a graduate with BFA from the School of Visual Arts in New York City and now lives and works in Miami.
 He is an artist and curator deeply rooted in his Middle Eastern heritage intertwined with the American culture.
 His work explores social and heritage structures that objectify marginalized communities and the bodies of vulnerable populations especially the immigrants, and examines the cross-cultural dynamic in our communities.
 Just as essential to his work is a social engagement practice through which he reframes objectifying societal structures by bringing contemporary arts and ideas into different multicultural communities through arts and cultural institutions.
-Work Samples

-Ilan Averbuch was born in Tel Aviv, Israel, immigrated to the U.S. in 1978 and a graduate with MFA from Hunter College and BFA from the School of Visual Arts, NY, and now lives and works in New York City.
+Ilan Averbuch immigrated to the U.S. in 1978.
+He is a graduate with MFA from Hunter College and BFA from the School of Visual Arts, NY, and now lives and works in New York City.
 His cultural heritage and experiences are well incorporated into his creative thinking through historical legends, ancient art from his birth place Israel and new life in America “The path to art, isolation and impatience as a creative force, how the landscape around you creates your artistic palette” Averbuch said.
-The process of his work is by doing a drawing of an idea, then building small sculptures by using old and new materials, such as stone, steel, concrete, wood, aluminum and propose for commissioned monumental sculptures.
+The process of his work is by doing a drawing of an idea, then building small or large sculptures by using old and new materials, such as stone, steel, concrete, wood, aluminum and proposes for commissioned monumental sculptures.
 Work Samples

 SUPPORT THE ARTS PROJECT BY SPONSORING ONE OF THE EXHIBITIONS

-This project has won Florida Division of Cultural Affairs “Individual Specific Cultural Project Award” (2021-2022); also, partially sponsored by Broward County Cultural Division; ArtServe and individuals like you.
-We need your support to do three exhibitions in three U.S. cities.
+This project has won the best in visual art from Florida Division of Cultural Affairs “Individual Specific Cultural Project Award” (2021/22), and partially sponsored by National Endowment for the Arts, Broward County Cultural Division, and individuals like you.
+We need your support to do three exhibitions in three Florida cities.
 Here’s how you can help with three tiers of sponsorship, Corporate, Small Business and Individual Sponsorship: